 The Directors of the company do not recommend any dividend for the F.Y.
 2018-2019.

 The Company has not transferred any amount towards any reserves during the FY 2018-19.

 There has been no material change in the nature of business of the company.

 The company has one subsidiary B.G.K.
-Infrastructure Developers Private Limitedholding 51.53% of the total equity shares as on 31st March 2018.
-The company does nothave any Joint Venture or associate company as on 31st March 2018.
-Performance andfinancial position of the subsidiary company pursuant to section 129 (3) of the CompaniesAct 2013 is annexed herewith as Annexure-A to this report in form AOC-1.
+Infrastructure Developers Private Limitedholding 51.53% of the total equity shares as on 31st March 2019.
+The company does nothave any Joint Venture or associate company as on 31st March 2019.
+Performance andfinancial position of the subsidiary company pursuant to section 129 (3) of the CompaniesAct 2013 is annexed herewith as Annexure-A to the Board Report in form AOC-1.